ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 ## Investigation

 ### API Management or API Gateway?
-API management and API gateway are used interchangeably.
+The terms API management and API gateway are often used interchangeably, which is not correct.
-But is it now an API manager, API management tool, or API gateway?
-Let’s dive into the naming’s.
 An API management tool refers to the application or overall solution of managing APIs.
 This mostly indicates that they are talking about the application and its features.
 A management tool can include one or multiple API Gateways, depending on the solution needed in the organization.